joyprakashk/DevBraze-landing-page/README.md

         git clone https://github.com/your-username/DevBraze-landing-page.git

-2. Navigate to the project directory: cd devbraze-landing-page
+2. Navigate to the project directory: cd DevBraze-landing-page

-3. Open the project in your preferred code editor (e.g., Visual Studio Code).
+3. Open the project in your code editor (preferably, Visual Studio Code).

 4. Start working on the project by editing the HTML and CSS files.